Stock Analysis · MACOM Technology Solutions Holdings Inc (MTSI)

 Growth (Medium)

-Free cash flow remains positive in the periods shown, ranging roughly from $129M to $191M, with the latest trailing twelve-month figure around $133M.
-Positive free cash flow can matter for long-term resilience because it helps fund investment and provides flexibility during downturns, even though it can fluctuate with working capital needs and the pace of investment.
+Free cash flow has been positive across the periods shown, ranging from roughly $129M–$191M, with the most recent value around $133M.
+Positive free cash flow can support reinvestment in research and development and provide flexibility during downturns, though it can vary significantly over time depending on working capital and business conditions.

 Risks (High)